RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
 See *To re-create the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

 1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.cmd`.
 A series of messages appear as the script disables default security.
-2. Restart MFDS and ESCWA to pick up the configuration changes.
+2. Restart the Directory Servger (MFDS) service and the ESCWA service to pick up the configuration changes.
 Now, you can use ESCWA without having to log in.
 3. Restart any running enterprise server regions to have them pick up the configuration changes.
 Regions no longer require credentials for starting/stopping and other actions.

 ## Starting the Visual Studio Integrated Development Environment